-Prior to the Business Combination, all of the services listed in the table below were approved by (i) with respect to Withum, the Audit Committee, and (ii) with respect to EY, the audit committee of WSII's prior owner.
-Following the Business Combination, all of the services were approved by our Audit Committee or, if applicable, the Committee Chair.
+Prior to the Business Combination, all of the services listed in the table below were approved by (i) with respect to Withum, our Audit Committee and (ii) with respect to EY, the audit committee of WSII's prior owner.
+In 2018, all of the services were approved by our Audit Committee or, if applicable, the Committee Chair.